Travel tips for surviving Japan’s Golden Week

 3. Plan your travel in the middle of Golden Week

-Rush hour for Golden Week typically happens during the start and the end, so there’s a good chance that you’ll see fewer crowds if you travel during the middle of Golden Week.
+Rush hour for Golden Week typically happens during the start and the end, so there’s a good chance that you’ll see less crowds if you travel during the middle of Golden Week.

 4. Include travel buffer time into your trip schedule